 If you sometimes use your rental property for personal purposes, you must divide your expenses between rental and personal use.
-Enter the rental expenses on Schedule E and the personal expenses (which are eligible for itemized deductions) on Schedule A. Entering the days of personal use and days the property is rented on Schedule E does not prorate the expenses between personal and rental.
+Enter the rental expenses on Schedule E (Form 1040) Supplemental Income and Loss and the personal expenses (which are eligible for itemized deductions) on Schedule A (Form 1040) Itemized Deductions.
+Entering the days of personal use and days the property is rented on Schedule E does not prorate the expenses between personal and rental.
 The entry of days is only used for the calculation of the Vacation Home Limitation Worksheet, if it is necessary, or the determination that there was only minimal rental use.

 If you have any personal use of a dwelling unit (including a vacation home) that you rent, you must divide your expenses between rental use and personal use.
 In general, your rental expenses will be no more than your total expenses multiplied by a fraction, the denominator of which is the total number of days the dwelling unit is used and the numerator of which is the total number of days actually rented at a fair rental price.
-Only your rental expenses may be deducted on Schedule E (Form 1040 or 1040-SR).
-Some of your personal expenses may be deductible on Schedule A (Form 1040 or 1040-SR) if you itemize your deductions.
+Only your rental expenses may be deducted on Schedule E (Form 1040).
+Some of your personal expenses may be deductible on Schedule A (Form 1040) if you itemize your deductions.

 You must also determine if the dwelling unit is considered a home.
 The amount of rental expenses that you can deduct may be limited if the dwelling unit is considered a home.
 Whether a dwelling unit is considered a home depends on how many days during the year are considered to be days of personal use.
 There is a special rule if you used the dwelling unit as a home and you rented it for less than 15 days during the year.